o3de/o3de.org/content/docs/userguide/waf-uber-files.md

+description: ' Use uber files to reduce compilation and build time for multiple C and CPP files for &ALYlong;. '
+slug: waf-uber-files
+title: Using Uber Files
+---
 # Using Uber Files<a name="waf-uber-files"></a>

 Uber files combine multiple C and CPP files into a single compilation unit, which is intended to reduce input/output impact on compilation time and help accelerate build time\.